ABC AQUATICS SWIM SCHOOL

 Lessons are charged in monthly session.
 Each session needs to be paid in full by the first lesson of each month.
 Statements will be Emailed on the first of each month.
 If the session is not paid by the first lesson of each month, you will receive a second notice/reminder.
 If the session is not paid before the third lesson the student will not be allowed to participate in the lesson and will be dropped from all remaining classes.
 A late fee of $25 will also be added to your monthly total.
 Payments can be made via cash, check or credit card (Visa, Mastercard or Discover only).
 If you have a credit card on file, it will be charged automatically on the 1st of each month.
 To cancel this service, you must let us know 14-30 days before end of the month.
 If you cancel after your card is charged on the 1st you will not receive a refund, it is either forfeited or we will apply it as credit towards future lessons.

 Any discounts applied do not include the registration fee or late fees.
 We do not prorate for absences.

 Return Check Policy:

 If a check is returned for any reason a $25 fee will be added to your balance.
 Once notified, payment is due immediately.
 Non-payment will result in your registration being canceled.

 Refund Policy/Cancellation Policy:

 ABC Aquatics does not issue refunds for any of its programs after the lesson start date.
 All unused funds paid to ABC Aquatics shall become credit for future use toward additional swimming lessons.
 This includes medical reasons, moving, or missed lessons.
 Cancellations must be made 14-30 days in advance in writing by emailing to email@example.com.

-ABC Aquatics' make-up policy is designed to accommodate each student equally and we do our best to be as flexible as possible.
-We can only schedule make ups up to two weeks in advance.
+ABC Aquatics' make-up policy is designed to accommodate each student equally and we do our best to be as flexible as possible and to remain fair to all clients.
+These policies are strictly enforced for everyone.
+Please make sure you read and understand them before signing.